 Top teams are expected to finish the course in 12 hours with the last team in before 24 hours.

 All teams should be able to finish before 11h00 Sunday afternoon

 Approximate percentage per discipline: 60% mountain biking, 25 % trekking, 15 % kayaking.

-The route scouted comprises of TBC km cycle, TBC km on foot and TBC km on the kayak TBC m elevation gain.
+The route scouted so far comprises of TBC km cycle, TBC km on foot and TBC km on the kayak TBC m elevation gain.
 Broken up in to TBC legs.